 We hope this article helped you gain knowledge of the C program for Linear Search.
 In this article, we discussed the uses of a Linear Search, time and space complexity, and approach to implement Linear Search in a code.
 We also learned how we can use it in our software development projects.

-To know more about the Linear Search in C Program, you can enroll in the Post-Graduate Program in Full-Stack Web Development offered by Simplilearn in collaboration with Caltech CTME.
+To know more about the Linear Search in C Program, you can enroll in the Full Stack Developer - MERN Stack offered by Simplilearn in collaboration with Caltech CTME.
 This Web Development course is a descriptive online bootcamp that includes 25 projects, a capstone project, and interactive online classes.
 In addition to Linear Search in C Program and other related concepts, the course also details everything you need to become a full-stack technologist and accelerate your career as a software developer.

 Simplilearn also offers free online skill-up courses in several domains, from data science and business analytics to software development, AI, and machine learning.
 You can take up any of these free courses to upgrade your skills and advance your career.